Nicotine Pouch Strength Chart: 776 Cans Mapped by mg

 |---|---|---|

-| Social smoker (1–5/day) | 3–6 mg | Low dependency means a gentle pouch is enough to satisfy cravings. |
+| Social smoker (1-5/day) | 3-6 mg | Lower dependence usually means a lighter pouch is enough to test the format without excessive intensity. |

-| Light smoker (5–10/day) | 6–8 mg | Regular-strength pouches match the nicotine intake pattern without overwhelming. |
+| Light smoker (5-10/day) | 6-8 mg | Regular-strength pouches often match the routine without jumping straight to high intensity. |

-| Moderate smoker (10–20/day) | 8–12 mg | Strong pouches deliver comparable satisfaction to a cigarette break. |
+| Moderate smoker (10-20/day) | 8-12 mg | Strong pouches can feel closer to a cigarette break, but tolerance still varies by person. |

-| Vapers (20–50mg e-liquid) | 6–12 mg | Vape nicotine absorption differs — pouches deliver through the gum, so start lower than your vape strength suggests. |
+| Vapers (20-50 mg e-liquid) | 6-12 mg | Vape and pouch nicotine absorption differ, so start lower than your e-liquid number might suggest. |

 Frequently Asked Questions